biojava/biojava.github.io/wiki/BioJava:CookBook:Core:SequenceFeaturePanel.md

 title: BioJava:CookBook:Core:SequenceFeaturePanel
 ---

+![The SequenceFeaturePanel demonstrates the ability to wrap sequences and have the feature renderers auto adjust to the panel size.](SequenceFeaturePanel.png  "The SequenceFeaturePanel demonstrates the ability to wrap sequences and have the feature renderers auto adjust to the panel size.")

 How to create feature?

-Take a look at QuantityFeature and TextFeature in the core module as examples for how to create Features.
+Take a look at QuantityFeature and TextFeature classes in the core module as examples for how to create Features.

-A SequenceFeaturePanel is available in the BioJava SVN at
+The SequenceFeaturePanel demo is available in the BioJava SVN as part of the sequence-gui module at

     /biojava/biojava3-sequence-gui

-It allows to create dynamic Panels like this: